Chatbots

 Conversational AI solutions are more advanced chatbot solutions that integrate natural language understanding (NLU), machine learning (ML), and other enterprise technologies to bring AI-powered automation to complex customer-facing and/or internal employee engagements.
 The fact that the two terms are used interchangeably has fueled a lot of confusion.

-To make it easier to understand the difference between conversational ai and chatbots, here is a description of some of the more typical features* of a conversational AI application versus a basic conversational bot.
+To make it easier to understand the difference between conversational AI and traditional chatbots, here is a description of some of the more typical features* of a conversational AI application versus a basic conversational bot.

 *not all these features are necessarily part of a conversational AI solution